ng-square/slides/packages/01-basic_12-signals/slides.md

 # Task B12.A

-1. Change the `tennis.service.ts` from RxJS to signals
+1. Change the `tennis-legends.service.ts` from RxJS to signals
 2. Change the `tennis-legends.component.ts` to use signals

 ---